 Our primary sources of liquidity are proceeds from coal sales to customers and certain financing arrangements.
 Excluding significant investing activity, we intend to satisfy our working capital requirements and fund capital expenditures and debt-service obligations with cash generated from operations and cash on hand.
-Our focus is growing liquidity and prudently managing costs, including capital expenditures.
+Our focus is prudently managing costs, including capital expenditures, maintaining a strong balance sheet, and insuring adequate liquidity.